Specific tasks during migration

 IPPGW configuration

-1. You need to use the #lsippgw command to see if the IPP Gateway daemon is running and also to get the port the daemon is started on.
+1. You need to use the #lsippgw command to see if the IPP Gateway daemon is running and also to get the port on which the daemon is started.

 2. If the IPP Gateway daemon is running, its configuration should be migrated to the target server.

-To do this, you must perform the following tasks:
+To do this, you must follow these steps:

-1. On the new server, start the IPP Gateway using the startippgw daemon utility or IPMM by following this path: InfoPrint Manager IPPGW Start.
+1. On the new server, start the IPP Gateway using the startippgw daemon utility or IPMMI by following this path: InfoPrint Manager IPPGW Start.

 3. If your InfoPrint Manager environment has two InfoPrint Manager systems in different name spaces on the same machine, you need to start an IPP gateway daemon for each InfoPrint Manager system.